ledgerwatch/eth_state/eth1x_def_part2.md

 6. Balacing between improving client implementations as product and updating the rules of Ethereum
 7. Difficulty of writing new implementations
 8. Limited transaction throughput
-9. Difficulty of assessing safely of some transactions (to smart contracts)
+9. Difficulty of assessing safety of some transactions (to smart contracts)
 10. Difficulty in estimating cost of a transaction

+## Description of challenges

+This section is to be filled

 ## Prioriting of challenges
 Although any prioritisation of challenges would appear subjective, the approach is to compare the impact of challenges not being met.
 For example, if the challenge **Long time to sync a new node** is not met, and the sync time keeps growing, we can predict that at some point in the future, the network will become really difficult or impossible to join for the new operators.
 Although this will not immediately cause the system to fall, it will make it less resilient in the case of some node operators disappering.